-Linda Long Q.C.
+Linda Long K.C.

 Location: Edmonton, Alberta, Canada

-Linda has also spearheaded two refugee sponsorships to Canada, the first of a family of eight Cambodian refugees who had languished in a refugee camp in Thailand for eleven years after the Vietnam War, and the second of a Rwandan man who had escaped the genocide which had claimed his remaining family members.
+Linda has become deeply involved in Ukrainian settlement work, having hosted in 2022 and 2023 with her husband of 45 years three families displaced by war, welcoming two of the families into her home.
+In the past Linda has also spearheaded two refugee sponsorships to Canada, the first of a family of eight Cambodian refugees who had languished in a refugee camp in Thailand for eleven years after the Vietnam War, and the second of a Rwandan man who had escaped the genocide which had claimed his remaining family members.

 Linda received two citations from the Canadian Red Cross Society for her exceptional contributions to the “Black Friday” Edmonton Tornado Relief Effort between 1987 and 1993.